ryosua/blog/content/blog/how-to-create-a-blog-with-gatsby/index.md

 ## Summary

 I was really impressed with Gatsby.
-It only took me about 2-3 hours to get a decent looking blog up, and when I finally make the switch it will save me a few hundred dollars per year.
+It only took me about 2-3 hours to get a decent looking blog up, ~~and when I finally make the switch it will save me a few hundred dollars per year~~.
 I feel like I haven't even scratched the surface of Gatsby either.
 You can totally customize the site using React, and even pull data from other sources and combine it with your static files using GraphQL.
 Gatsby is a great solution to quickly create a blog or content driven website for virtually free.
 I was surprised to find that the React docs also use Gatsby.
 I am looking forward to finishing the migration of my blog and digging deeper by writing some custom components with React.